Are you someone who struggles to communicate in English?

 Tongue Twisters – Great way to prepare your tongue for pronunciation

-Podcast – A great way to listen English spoken in a variety of contexts and industry.
+Podcast – A great way to listen to English spoken in a variety of contexts and industries.
 British Council Learn English Podcast is a great one!

 Don’t be disappointed if you didn’t see an immediate change.

 Remember good things take time.
 So keep on practicing!